tibbakoi/explore-a-synth/README.md

 * p5.touchgui v0.5.2 (CDN URL)
 * p5.SceneManager (file in /libraries/)

+## Getting started
+To run the Explore-a-Synth, open **index.html** in a browser (note - full functionality can only be guaranteed using Google Chrome).

 ## Structure
 ### index.html
 Contains the links to required libraries and Explore-a-Synth files.